About Chris Allan

 Photo: Glasgow University

 Among Allan's museum publications, Artists at Harley's: Pioneering Printmaking in the 1950s was published by the Hunterian in conjunction with an exhibition in 2000.
 Elizabeth Blackadder Prints (Lund Humpries) followed in 2003.
 It catalogues Dame Elizabeth's print output to date, detailing her inspirations and techniques and illustrating every one.
 Work on an update is ongoing to record her work of the past decade.
 Allan is also a contributor to the 2015 publication on Duncan Shanks, The Poetry of Place (Freightbooks) edited by Anne Dulau Beveridge, which surveys five decades of work by this most talented of Scotland's painters.
-Shanks' exhibition to accompany the book was on at the Hunterian Art Gallery during 2015.
+In 2018 he was lead organiser of Robin Hume 1943-2016, a memorial exhibition and publication commemorating a fine portrait sculptor and painter, whose encouragement and teaching inspired generations of students at Glasgow School of Art.

 One of several variant designs for the Glasgow Art Club Frieze, 2014.